advanced go & gamedev

 Before we get into the console, let’s talk about Game development in general and the process that led to me making a console.

 A game is a program that runs in a loop.
-Each update, or frame
+Each update, or frame, does the following:

 That is, our game loop should look like this: